incognito1234/onedrive-client/README.md

       $ . ../bin/activate
       $ pip -r requirements.txt

+- If you want to have progress bar during upload or downloading, install `tqdm` package

+      $ pip install tqdm

-- On Windows platform, import the package pyreadline3
+- On Windows platform, import the package `pyreadline3`

       $ pip install pyreadline3